ostenloo/rusty-graph-coloring/README.md

 A CLI will appear where you can control the settings for the Graphs you create.

-# Tests

-To run the unit tests (inside graph-coloring directory)

-    cargo test

-These are a few tests to make sure the program works as expected.

 # Benchmarks

 Benchmarks are controlled through command line arguments.
 The commands are